Warren Alpert: Business career

 Alpert worked for Standard Oil of California for several years before returning to the east coast to start his own business in 1950.
-He had a used car, $1000 in savings and a $9000 loan from an older brother.
+He had a used car, $1000 in savings and a $9000 loan from an older brother, Benjamin Alpert.
 Initially, he owned and operated a dry goods store, and then he bought and operated some gas stations.
 He was soon able to pay back the loan his brother had given him.
 His business, Warren Equities Inc. was headquartered in Providence, Rhode Island.
 Gradually, he expanded into distribution of gasoline, food and tobacco in the wholesale and retail markets, and he established a chain of gas stations and convenience stores called Xtra Mart, operating in New England, New York and Pennsylvania.
 According to industry analysts, most Xtra Marts "are located in close-knit rural communities where each store serves as a sort of town center."
 The Xtra Mart chain grew to over 250 locations under his leadership.
 His privately held businesses had no long term debt and had annual sales of $2 billion at the time of his death.

 Alpert stepped down from active management of his businesses in 1993, turning over control to his nephew, Herbert Kaplan.